Platform

 Activities funded

-• Promoting parental involvement and effective communication between schools, parents, and the broader community through outreach and informational projects.
+• Improving communication between schools, parents, students, and the community

 Eligibility